Ukraine helped build China’s modern military, but when war came, Beijing chose Russia

-“China would not have even a single operational aircraft carrier in service today, if not for that help,” said Sarah Kirchberger, head of the Center for Asia-Pacific Strategy and Security at Germany’s Kiel University.
+“China would not have even a single operational aircraft carrier in service today, if not for that help,” said Sarah Kirchberger, the head of the Center for Asia-Pacific Strategy and Security at Germany’s Kiel University.

 This history helps explain why Beijing might feel a bit awkward about the invasion, but China’s dependence on Russia outweighs its relationship with Ukraine, and Beijing has publicly backed Moscow.
-Ukraine has also been tilting away from China in recent years as it angled to join NATO, the Western military alliance.
+Ukraine also has been tilting away from China in recent years as it angled to join NATO, the Western military alliance.

-“Russia is far and away the most important arms supplier to China,” said M. Taylor Fravel, director of the security studies program at the Massachusetts Institute of Technology.
+“Russia is far and away the most important arms supplier to China,” said M. Taylor Fravel, the director of the security studies program at the Massachusetts Institute of Technology.
 “Where Ukraine has really helped China has been in the area of jet engines, as well as some ship engines and air-to-air missiles.”

 There has been disappointment in Ukraine that years of partnership with China have not resulted in stronger support from Beijing during the invasion.

-Gerasymchuk said that while there were still hopes in Kyiv that Beijing might intercede toward a cease-fire, “the level of trust is much lower” after Chinese President Xi Jinping’s public alignment with his Russian counterpart Vladimir Putin in February.
+Gerasymchuk said that while there were still hopes in Kyiv that Beijing might intercede toward a cease-fire, “the level of trust is much lower” after Chinese President Xi Jinping’s public alignment with his Russian counterpart, Vladimir Putin, in February.

 There has, however, been a shift in recent years on the part of Ukraine, with policymakers increasingly viewing China as a “challenge” rather than as a strategic partner, said Yurii Poita of the Asia-Pacific section at the Center for Army, Conversion and Disarmament Studies in Ukraine.